 Communication and Language

 We use a system called Visual Phonics to help the children learn about how and where letter sounds are produced.
 They practice phonics everyday and have lots of opportunities to apply their skills in reading and writing activities.
 The children learn about writing in meaningful ways, for instance by creating a shopping list that they then use during a visit to the local shop.
 They learn to write simple words and sentences using their knowledge of letter sounds are introduced to some ‘tricky’ words, such as ‘the’ and ‘to’.
-Storytelling and reading are central to our work here, and the children have time everyday to read and retell stories using puppets and role play.
+Storytelling and reading are central to our work here, and the children have time everyday to read and retell stories using puppets, story sacks and role play.

 Maths skills are developed in all areas of the room; from paying for items in our role play shop, to exploring capacity at the water tray.
 The children learn to count reliably from 1-20, carefully counting out objects as well as unmovable items such as claps or steps.
 They practice ordering numbers to 20 and finding 1 more and 1 less.
 They learn to add and take away practical situations using up to 10 objects and solve simple problems.
 They learn to name and describe shapes and make models and pictures using flat and solid shapes.

 Our children are involved in many activities that allow them to explore the natural world, from visits to Highgate Woods to bug hunts in the Peace Garden and the school allotment.
 They investigate changes by playing with ice and other natural materials, taking part in lots of cooking activities and observing what happens when seeds are planted.
 Every year, we look after a clutch of duck eggs and the children help care for them once they have hatched.